-Lucid dreaming is an extraordinary technique of becoming conscious while in a dream state.
+Lucid dreaming is an extraordinary technique where you become conscious while in a dream state.
 But creating wild and exhilarating experiences within your dream is just one of the many benefits of lucid dreaming.

 There are other incredible benefits of lucid dreaming that can spill over into your waking life because it offers a rare opportunity for your conscious mind to come “face-to-face” with your unconscious mind.

-In everything from art, spirituality, science, sport, music, and more, some of the most extraordinary people have used lucid dreaming to create world-changing ideas.
+In fields like art, spirituality, science, sport, music, and more, some of the most extraordinary people have used lucid dreaming to create world-changing ideas.

-One of the most famous of lucid dreamers was famous surrealist painter, Salvador Dali.
+One of the most famous of lucid dreamers is the famous surrealist painter, Salvador Dali.

-Dali even used a particular technique that allowed him to slip into a dream state, and tap into the limitless reservoir of creativity of his unconscious mind for inspiration.
+Dali even used a particular technique that allowed him to slip into a dream state, and tap into the limitless creativity reservoir of his unconscious mind for inspiration.

 This involved relaxing in an armchair with both his hands hanging at the edge of the arms of the chair.

-As he would slip into unconsciousness, he would naturally let go of the key, and the noise of the key hitting the plate would wake him up.
+As he’d slip into unconsciousness, he would naturally let go of the key, and the noise of the key hitting the plate would wake him up.

 Boosting Physical Performance